HiEST/scorsa/README.md

   length as defined in the configuration file, e.g. `2.0`.
 - TASKS is an unsigned integer, e.g. `64`.
 TASKS represents the number of tasks that the job can execute concurrently.
-It's used to determine the number of CPUs that the job requires (generally one core per task).
+It's used to determine the number of sockets that the job requires (generally one core per task).
 - MEM is an unsigned integer, e.g. `16`.
 It stands for the amount of memory that the job requires, in MiB.
 - SCALE is a string with one of the following values: `"no"` (job doesn't